MaxHillebrand/PraxeologyOfPrivacy/PrivateIndividual.md

 ### Consumption goods

 Those goods which are immediately and directly serviceable in the satisfaction of the actors wants are consumption goods.
-They are by themselves sufficient to alleviate the uneasiness of the actor, and their use leads to an immediate satisfaction.
+These goods of a lesser order are by themselves sufficient to alleviate the uneasiness of the actor, and their use leads to an immediate satisfaction.

+### Production goods

+However, most human desires are so sophisticated and complex, that only very few natural resources are sufficient in themselves to be consumed directly.
+Instead, those goods which only indirectly serve human desire are production goods.
+These goods of a higher order can be shaped and transformed into consumption goods in the future, but that only by human action.

 ## Subjective marginal preference